celery/celery/docs/userguide/workers.rst

 of worker processes/threads can be changed using the :option:`--concurrency` argument and defaults to the number of CPUs available on the machine.

-.. admonition:: Number of processes (multiprocessing)
+.. admonition:: Number of processes (multiprocessing/prefork pool)

     More pool processes are usually better, but there's a cut-off point where adding more pool processes affects performance in negative ways.